 At the beginning of time, the gods descended to Earth and joined the daughters of mortals.
-From their union were born the first Nephilim, the Upper Race, to which you belong.
-For centuries they walked on the Earth, expelled from Paradise because of their illegitimate birth, and lived among mortals, passing on them their wisdom.
+From their union were born the first Nephili, the High Breed, to which you belong.
+For centuries they walked on the Earth, expelled from Paradise due to their illegitimate birth, and lived among mortals, passing onto them their wisdom.
 But mortals were capricious and fickle, so, tired of them, the Blessed founded a city in the land of Cappadocia to live, a city which they called Eden.

 Kurtis Trent.
 You must remember that name.
 I’ve spent sleepless nights repeating his name silently to torment me and wishing with all my forces that the fates kept him alive.
 Praying that he lived to see him again... and kill him.
-Kill him by giving him such a slow and excruciating death you can imagine, because he grabbed my only sense of life, the reason for my existence, the only being who I truly loved in this world.
-But at last it wouldn’t be me who will execute him.
+Kill him by giving him the slowest and most excruciating death you can imagine, because he took away my only purpose in life, the reason for my existence, the only being who I truly loved in this world.
+But in the end it won’t be me who will execute him.
 It will be you, angelic creature, Daughter of Heaven.

-It will be you, my child, to make that bastard fall on his knees, to crush and humiliate him, to make him pay with his blood the shed blood of the Blessed one.
+It will beyou, my child, to make that bastard fall on his knees, to crush and humiliate him, to make him pay with his blood the bloodshed of the Blessed One.
 And I’ll behold from afar my revenge.
-And then no one will be stronger than us, and nobody will ever sink us.
+And then no one will be stronger than us, and nobody will ever crush us.

-May Kurtis Trent have one hundred and a thousand of deaths in a row, one after another one.
+May Kurtis Trent have one hundred and a thousand of deaths in a row, one after another.

 May I be present in every one of them.

-And only then my anger will be abated, and justice will be done.
+And only then my anger will be quenched, and justice will be served.

-But Joachim, my beloved Joachim ... nobody will ever give him back to me.
+But Joachim, my beloved Joachim ... nobody will ever bring him back to me.

 “You’re the cutest among creatures.”
-Giselle Boaz whispered to her daughter’s ear while gently combing her.
+Giselle Boaz whispered in her daughter’s ear while gently combing her hair.

-She looked in the mirror and saw the reflection of her mother’s face, full of pride and excitement.
-Then she looked at herself and saw nothing but a white and small face, green intense eyes, and dark hair framing her oval face and falling in waves on her tiny shoulders.
+The girl looked in the mirror and saw the reflection of her mother’s face, full of pride and excitement, then looked at herself and saw nothing but a white, small face, with green intense eyes, and dark hair framing her oval face, falling in locks on her tiny shoulders.

-She appeared to be a seven-year-old girl, but she’d been born just two months ago.
-If she’d have been allowed to meet other children, she would already have realized how abnormal and impossible her brutal and precipitous growth was.
-But her mother kept her hidden from the world as one hides a treasure, and in her short time of life she didn’t know any other person else, but her, Giselle, the angel-faced one.
+She looked like a seven-year-old girl, but she’d been born just two months ago.
+If she’d have been allowed to meet other children, she’d already have realized how unnatural and impossible her brutal and precipitous growth was.
+But her mother kept her hidden from the world as one hides a treasure, and in her short time of life she hadn’t met anyone else but her, Giselle, the angel-faced one.

-Her mental development was still faster than the physical one, and although she sensed that there was more world than that lonely farm in the countryside of Argentina and her diaphanous mother, she also had resigned to raise questions, as they weren’t answered often.
+Her mental growth was even faster than the physical one, and although she sensed that there was more world than that lonely farm in the countryside of Argentina and her diaphanous mother, she also had renounced to ask questions, as they were rarely answered.